 Can I tell you a secret?
 I love it!

-Summer is in full swing here in Quebec and that usually means local fruit, like strawberries, have hit the markets.
+Summer is in full swing here in Quebec and that usually means local fruit, like strawberries, has hit the markets.
 It also means that strawberry picking is in full swing and available at local pick-your-own fruit farms.

-In this simple Berry Parfait with whipped ricotta, freshly made macerated strawberries are used to make a stunning red and white strawberry dessert that literally comes together in minutes.
+In this simple berry parfait with whipped ricotta, freshly made macerated strawberries are used to make a stunning red and white strawberry dessert that comes together in minutes.

 Let me show you how easy it is to make your very own strawberry jam…

 This summary is based on my experience with making strawberry preserves and the instruction sheet included in the CERTO liquid package.

 Step 1: The preparation

 There are a few preparatory steps for you to make your very own Homemade Strawberry Jam: